 Jewelry Restored with ProtectaClear®

 Join the thousands of jewelry designers, manufacturers and owners that use ProtectaClear® to protect jewelry.
-Our coatings ensure that jewelry can be enjoyed and hassle-free.
-ProtectaClear® is skin-safe, anti-tarnish clear coatings, that are practically invisible, and will protect your jewelry from tarnish, oxidation and fading.
+Our coating ensures that jewelry can be enjoyed and hassle-free.
+ProtectaClear® is a skin-safe, anti-tarnish clear coating, that is practically invisible, and will protect your jewelry from tarnish, oxidation and fading.
 Furthermore, the coating will make the jewelry hypoallergenic, thus help to prevent an allergic reaction to metals.

 Stop Skin Allergies with our Coatings